JacksonHolmes01/Training-Module-Production-Grade-RAG-Infrastructure-Weaviate/lessons/10-Conclusion.md

 # Lesson 10 — Conclusion

-This lesson is not soley about writing new code.

-It is about understanding, at a systems level, what you built, how the pieces interact, and why the architecture was designed this way.
+It is about understanding, what you built, how the pieces interact, and why the architecture was designed this way.

-If you can explain this lesson clearly without looking at the repository, you understand the lab.

 ---